lasts3en/Snake-Game/README.md

 # Snake Game
 This is a traditional Snake game written in Python and implemented with the Pygame package.
-The player controls a snake that crawls around the screen consuming food and getting longer in this basic yet addicting game.
+The player controls a snake that crawls around the screen consuming food and getting longer.
 When the snake collides with a wall or its own body, the game is over.

 # Features
 * Easy to understand gameplay.